gaehlerm/SoftwareEngineering/README.md

 You want to become a software engineer.
 So stop using the English language and start reading code instead.
 The code contains the absolute truth.
 Not the comment.

 Here is an example from the book "The Art of Readable Code" [The Art of Readable Code: Simple and Practical Techniques for Writing Better Code, Boswell & Foucher].
-I really like that book, but there are some examples to improve upon.
+The book has some good ideas, but there are some examples to improve upon.
 The original code was written in C++ and I translated it to Python like pseudo code.

 ```py
 class FrontendServer: